You may wish to see an introductory page to this section first.

 The cult of the two goddesses was reserved to initiates and two inscriptions found in the sanctuary suggest that they were members of an emerging class: that of former slaves who had acquired a high social status.
 Both inscriptions call on the goddesses to provide good to the emperors, the Senate, the People, and the Army of Rome.
 They were placed by Claudia and Victor when Claudius Atticus was the priest.
 The three were all freedmen.
 They were perhaps augustales, members of religious colleges of freedmen who celebrated ceremonies in honour of the Emperors.
 Their presence has been found in many provincial towns.

-Sanctuary of Isis and Magna Mater: (left) fresco depicting Anubis, the Egyptian god of the dead, between a palm branch and a sceptre; (right) relief portraying a sun-related deity
+Sanctuary of Isis and Magna Mater: (left) fresco depicting Anubis, Egyptian god of the dead, between a palm branch and a "caduceus", a symbol of Mercury meaning wealth; (right) relief portraying a sun-related deity

 Mainz has its Museum of paintings, of no great excellence, and of